Jiliac/verifiable-credential/README.md

 In a real application, they would be a [Decentralized Identifier](https://en.wikipedia.org/wiki/Decentralized_identifier) (DID) which would point to the keys.

-`@TODO: why?`
+- A DID can resolve to multiple public keys
+- A DID enable the rotatation of these keys
+- A DID can resolve to service endpoints

-Note: If you look at the full code in the repo, you’ll see that in the excerpt above I cheated twice 😛.
+Note: If you look at [the full code in the repo](https://github.com/Jiliac/verifiable-credential), you’ll see that in the excerpt above I cheated twice 😛.
 I hope you’ll forgive these simplifications.

 ## Part II: The Presentation (by the Subject)